 In earlier times, women faced a variety of challenges, such as child marriage, sati pratha and parda pratha, limitations on widow remarriage, widow exploitation, the devadasi system, etc. But nearly all of the traditional, old problems have progressively vanished from society, making room for new ones.
-Even with their greater capacity, talent, individuality, self-respect, personality, selfconfidence, and efficiency compared to men, women still deal with a lot of issues on a daily basis.
-They have issues in their day-to-day lives.
+Even with their greater capacity, talent, individuality, self-respect, personality, self-